kahakai/kahakai.me/content/posts/1708552639679-hence-the-nickname/index.md

 What does kahakai mean?
 Why does the blog have such an unusual name?

-kahakai is my nickname that I've come up with after realising I'm starting a new chapter of my life with the new values, principles, and focus.
-First, I used it on the Fediverse to see how it goes, and I think after several month I like it and feel like sticking to it.
+kahakai is my nickname that I've come up with after realizing I'm starting a new chapter of my life with the new values, principles, and focus.
+First, I used it on the Fediverse to see how it goes, and I think after several months I like it and feel like sticking to it.

 This is a combination of words kaha and kai.